kelseyhightower/kubernetes-the-hard-way/docs/01-prerequisites.md

 echo '1' > /proc/sys/net/ipv4/ip_forward
 ```

-> If you want, you can define the configuration for the IPv6 stack.
+> If you want, you can define the IPv6 stack configuration.

 * Configure the iptables firewall (allow some ports and configure NAT).
 Example of `/etc/iptables/rules.v4` file if ens18 is your public interface and ens19 is your private interface: